 Mode of Payment : Net Banking | Credit Card | Debit Card

-RPVT Application Form 2020 - RAJUVAS released the RPVT 2020 application form in online mode on May 13.
-Candidates could fill the application form without late fee payment till June 20, 2020.
-The application form for RPVT 2020 could submitted with late fee payment from June 26.
-Aspirants will have to register, fill their details, upload their photograph and pay the application fee online by the date specified.
-The steps to register and fill the application form of RPVT 2020 are given below.
+RPVT Application Form 2021 - RAJUVAS has released the RPVT 2021 application form online mode for all eligible candidates.
+Aspirants fulfilling the eligibility criteria can fill the application form for RPVT on or before August 10, 2021.
+Aspirants will have to register, fill in their details, upload their photographs and pay the application fee online by the date specified.
+The steps to register and fill the application form for RPVT 2021 are given below.
 It

 |Image/Document||Details||Reasons for rejection|

-Step 1.
-Register - Candidates must register first.
-Details like name, email ID, Mobile number etc will be required to register
+- Register - Candidates must register first.
+Details like name, email ID, Mobile number, etc will be required to register

-Step 2.
-Filling the application form of RPVT - After successful registration, candidates must fill their personal, academic and communication details
+- Filling the application form of RPVT - After successful registration, candidates must fill their personal, academic, and communication details

-Step 4.
-Payment of RPVT 2020 application fee - Candidates must pay the application fee online through net banking, Debit/Credit cards.
+- Payment of RPVT 2021 application fee - Candidates must pay the application fee online through net banking, Debit/Credit cards.